 Property damage liability

 Drivers in Washington are required to carry at least $10,000 of property damage liability coverage.
-This part of your auto policy helps pay for damages you cause to another vehicle or to property, such as utility poles or fences, damaged or destroyed in an accident.
-Property damage liability typically won’t cover damage to your car, which is why some drivers choose to also add collision coverage to their auto policy.
+This part of your auto/motorcycle policy helps pay for damages you cause to another vehicle or to property, such as utility poles or fences, damaged or destroyed in an accident.
+Property damage liability typically won’t cover damage to your car or motorcycle, which is why some drivers choose to also add collision coverage to their policy.

 Auto coverages your insurer must offer you